jaymedavis/romboy/README.md

 # Rom Boy

-romboy extracts your roms from zip files, and puts them in your library in the correct platform.
+extracts your roms from zip files, and puts them in your library in the correct platform.

 ![romboy screen](assets/romboy.png)